AntonioCoppola/stmpy/README.md

-# Covariate-Augmented Probabilitic Topic Models in PySpark
+# Covariate-Augmented Probabilistic Topic Models in PySpark

 *This repository is under active development.*